 The original Lost in Space Jupiter 5 miniature was also recently restored.
 Terrific story about that here:

 The Jupiter 2 ship was also “resurrected” for the “Sci-Fi Air Show” as follows.
 A fun video – just imagine!
 Well done!

 More Reading on the original Lost In Space:

 - Alpha Control (recreated Lost in Space set): http://www.alphacontrol.com/

 - Lost in Space Forever (1998 documentary): https://www.youtube.com/watch?v=TyWolAqd4j0

 UPDATE! the new Lost in Space series!

 Anticipation is high!
 Expectations are high!
-Netflix is premiering the new series of Lost in Space on April 13, 2018.
-We don’t have the full details on the new chariot yet – except that there will be two (and a trailer)!
+Netflix premiered the new series of Lost in Space on April 13, 2018.
+And we are learning about the details of the new Chariot – such as that there are two (and a trailer)!